-Given autonomy, respect and despite a severe shortage of resources, DMSC members themselves became the most ardent campaigners for HIV prevention, using peer education methods to spread the message.
-The resulting health benefits coupled with a reduction in violence were tremendous, with HIV rates among Kolkata’s sex workers remaining low compared to other cities which saw soaring HIV infections.
-For example, While HIV seroprevalence rates among sex workers ranged around 50% and above in other cities in the country, Calcutta HIV rates never went up more than 10%.
-After the launch of the DMSC initiative, condom use also rose in Calcutta, from 3% in 1992 to 90% in 1999, compared with continued lower rates of condom use among sex workers in other cities in India.
+Given autonomy and respect, and despite a severe shortage of resources, DMSC members themselves became the most ardent campaigners for HIV prevention, using peer education methods to spread the message.
+The resulting health benefits, coupled with a reduction in violence, were tremendous with HIV rates among Kolkata’s sex workers remaining low compared to other cities which saw soaring HIV infections.
+While HIV seroprevalence rates among sex workers ranged around 50% and above in other cities in the country, Calcutta’s HIV rates never went up to more than 10%.(1) After the launch of the DMSC initiative, condom use also rose in Calcutta, from 3% in 1992 to 90% in 1999, compared with continued lower rates of condom use among sex workers in other cities in India.(1)

 In the early 2000s, the Sonagachi Model, as it came to be known around the globe, was also replicated in neighbouring Bangladesh and has been credited for the very low HIV infection rates among sex workers in the country till today.
 Dr Jana not only helped set up the first peer education project in Bangladesh through CARE International, he later worked there to scale it up nationally.
-Worldwide, the model inspired the practice of providing a package of services for creating an enabling environment for marginalized communities as part of HIV prevention and treatment programmes.
-The package included child care, literacy programs, self-help and advocacy with local power structures.
-First adopted by the Government of India it later became a global best practice adopted by Bill and Melinda Gates Foundation and UNAIDS as well as all major donor programmes.
+Worldwide, the model inspired the practice of providing a package of services for creating an enabling environment for marginalised communities as part of HIV prevention and treatment programmes.
+The package included child care, literacy programmes, self-help and advocacy with local power structures.
+First adopted by the Government of India, it later became a global best practice adopted by the Bill and Melinda Gates Foundation and UNAIDS as well as all major donor programmes.

-Dr Jana also contributed to institutionalizing essential yet difficult concepts in the governance of local, national and global health systems.
-For example, he initiated a self-regulatory board of the sex workers to determine the age of girls entering the profession and encouraged the sex worker community to take on the role of combat trafficking.
-This made a significant impact in curbing incidences of trafficking in the area and curbed the power of the police to criminalize sex workers and also reduced extortion.
+Dr Jana also contributed to institutionalising essential yet difficult concepts in the governance of local, national and global health systems.
+For example, he initiated a self-regulatory board of the sex workers to determine the age of girls entering the profession and encouraged the sex worker community to take on the role of combating trafficking.
+This not only reduced trafficking in the area, it also curbed the power of the police to criminalise sex workers and reduced extortion.

-Dr Jana’s keen ability to ‘hear the grass growing’ and understand the pulse of the people came from a lifelong involvement with various social causes, right from the time when was a student.
-As part of West Bengal’s vibrant student movement in the early seventies he was involved in opposing the Emergency that was imposed across India in June 1975.
+Dr Jana’s keen ability to "hear the grass growing” and understand the pulse of the people came from a lifelong involvement with various social causes, from his student days.
+As part of West Bengal’s vibrant student movement in the early seventies he was involved in opposing the Emergency imposed across India in June 1975.

-Dr. Jana’s dedication to the lives of ordinary people was reflected in his social and health work even as a student among those affected by famine, flood, cyclone and in the slum areas of Kolkata.
-He was also involved with the Medicos Friend Circle ─ an organization of the health care providers and activists across India set up in the mid-70s.
-It continued in the 80s through his involvement with Bhopal gas disaster relief work, the junior doctors’ movement in West Bengal and the mining workers’ movement for healthcare in Chhattisgarh.
+Dr Jana’s dedication to the lives of ordinary people was reflected in his social and health work even as a student among those affected by famine, flood, cyclone, and in the slum areas of Kolkata.
+He was part of the Medico Friend Circle ─ an organisation of health care providers and activists across India set up in the mid-70s.
+His activism continued in the 80s through his involvement with the Bhopal gas disaster relief work, the junior doctors’ movement in West Bengal, and the mining workers’ movement for healthcare in Chhattisgarh.

 A lesser-known facet of Dr Jana was that he was a prolific writer and author of many small, popular and easy to read handbooks in Bengali, meant to demystify medicine and medical concepts.
 This was in keeping with his strong belief that ordinary citizens, if made aware, could become masters of their own destiny in matters of health as well as life in general.
 The two journals -- Drug Disease Doctor for rational use of medicine and the Socialist Health Review, published by the DMSC, are testimony to this.